SebastianWendel/chef-elasticsearch/README.md

     knife cookbook upload java elasticsearch

 # Recipes #
-Just include the elasticsearch cookbock in your runlist or server role with the following hash table:
+Just include the elasticsearch cookbook in your runlist or server role with the following hash table:

 * `recipe[elasticsearch]` - the default recipe to install elasticsearch